Life, Liberty, and the Pursuit of Happiness

 If these tools are used for something other than securing these rights for everyone, then they are being misused.
 If these tools are used for something that runs counter to these rights, then they must be stopped, and if necessary abolished in the name of humanity.

 A version of this essay is included as a chapter in the book Common Misconceptions of Economic Policy by Jerry Wyant.
 You can purchase this book in paperback form from Amazon and other online book distributors.
-The list price is $12.99 (only $9.99 using discount code TA9GTK7E when ordering, depending on the distribution channel).
-Or if you prefer, you can download a digital version on your device (Kindle, Nook, etc.) for $4.99.
+The list price is $15.99.
+Or if you prefer, you can download a digital version on your device (Kindle, Nook, etc.) for $2.99.

 Paperback version from Amazon